Help Center/ Cloud Container Engine/ Best Practices/ Networking/ Configuring Passthrough Networking for a LoadBalancer Service

 kubectl create -f nginx-deployment.yaml

 3. Create a LoadBalancer Service and set kubernetes.io/elb.pass-through to true.
-For details about how to create LoadBalancer Service, see LoadBalancer.
+For details about how to create a LoadBalancer Service, see LoadBalancer.

 apiVersion: v1